Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

 Table~\ref{atom model performance} shows the performance of the MLP model for ATOM.
-It shows the performance of the trained model achieves an accuracy of 82.3568\%.
+It shows that the performance of the trained model achieves an accuracy of 82.3568\%.
 Compared to the trained models for ACORNv3 and MORUSv2, this model has a lower accuracy on ATOM.
-Although the model can achieve an accuracy more than 80\%, the model possesses high probability to encounter the error identification.
-However, it is also affected by the design of the cipher.
-As ATOM utilizes double key filter, and the setting of $cnt$ in the encryption phase is based on the current state of LFSR, the pattern of the fault propagation will be highly non-deterministic, that cause the model faces difficulties in learning the fault propagation pattern.
-The model achieves the precision score of 82.1186\%, indicating that there is a chance that the model will encounter false positives identification.
-The recall score of 82.3568\% is slightly higher than the precision score, showing that the probability of misidentification is slightly lower than the probability of false positives identification.
-The F1 score of 81.6163\% shows a balanced trade-off between the precision and recall.
+Despite achieving an accuracy exceeding 80\%, the model remained susceptible to misidentification errors when applied to ATOM.
+This is primarily due to the cipher's design structure.
+ATOM utilizes a double key filter where the setting of $cnt$ in the encryption phase depends on the current LFSR state.
+This dependency introduces a high degree of complexity in the fault propagation, making the resulting patterns less deterministic and harder for the MLP to learn.
+The model achieves a precision score of 82.1186\%, indicating that there is a moderate chance that it will encounter false positive identifications.
+The recall score of 82.3568\% is slightly higher than the precision score, showing that the probability of misidentification is slightly lower than the probability of false positive identifications.
+Finally, the F1 score of 81.6163\% shows a balanced trade-off between the precision and recall.

 On the other hand, the traditional signature-based method is also implemented to benchmark the performance of the trained model.
-The same training and testing datasets are used to generate the fault signature and performing evaluation for the signature-based method.
+The same training and testing datasets are used to generate the fault signature and evaluate the signature-based method.
 The accuracy of the MLP model is 82.3568\%, while the accuracy for the signature-based method is 58.8976\%.
-The results show that the traditional signature-based method has a poor performance in fault location identification.
-Overall, the MLP model has a significantly improved performance than the signature-based method to learn the complex fault propagation pattern, providing a higher accuracy than signature-based method in fault location identification.
-Although the performance of this model is not as significant as the previous trained models for ACORN and MORUS, it still provides an insight that the deep learning model possesses high ability than traditional method to learn the highly non-deterministic fault propagation pattern.
+The results show that the traditional signature-based method has a poor performance in fault location identification for ATOM.
+Overall, the MLP model demonstrates a significant performance improvement over the signature-based method in learning complex fault propagation patterns, exceeding its accuracy by a margin of approximately 23\%.
+Although the performance of this model is not as significant as the previously trained models for ACORN and MORUS, it nonetheless demonstrates that deep learning model possesses a superior capability compared to traditional signature-based methods to learn the highly non-deterministic fault propagation patterns.